Dishoom is a 2016 India action crime comedy by Rohit Dhawan.

 The BBC Trust have now investigated the programme and have just published their report saying:

-whether it considered the output was a serious breach of the Editorial Guidelines.
+was asked whether it considered the output was a serious breach of the Editorial Guidelines.
 The Executive confirmed that it did and provided the Trust with a written report into the breach.
-This found there had been a failure of editorial judgement and of
+This found there had been a failure of editorial

 Trustees considered this was a serious breach of the Editorial Guidelines for Harm and Offence.

 Ofcom is to investigate Radio 4 panel show Don't Make Me Laugh over jokes about the Queen.

 Eleven listeners complained to the broadcasting watchdog over the episode which aired on the Queen's 90th birthday in April and asked the comedian panellists to speak on the topic: The Queen must have had sex at least four times.